 The new approach could also enable accurate distance measurements through fog, which has proven to be a major obstacle to the development of self-driving cars.

 At distances of 2 meters, the MIT researchers’ system, by contrast, has a depth resolution of 3 micrometers.
-Kadambi also conducted tests in which he sent a light signal through 500 meters of optical fiber with regularly spaced filters along its length, to simulate the power falloff incurred over longer distances, before feeding it to his system.
+Kadambi also conducted tests in which he sent a light signal through 500 meters (1,640 feet) of optical fiber with regularly spaced filters along its length, to simulate the power falloff incurred over longer distances, before feeding it to his system.
 Those tests suggest that at a range of 500 meters, the MIT system should still achieve a depth resolution of only a centimeter.

 Kadambi is joined on the paper by his thesis advisor, Ramesh Raskar, an associate professor of media arts and sciences and head of the Camera Culture group.